Meghann Fahy: Television and film

 Fahy first appeared on ABC's One Life to Live in February 2010 as college student Hannah O'Connor.
 She has described her character in these terms: "stalked an ex-boyfriend; overdosed on painkillers; has a fixation on a coed; witnessed a crime."
 The role ended in November 2010, with Fahy appearing as Hannah in two subsequent episodes in January 2012.

 Other television credits include a guest appearance on the series Gossip Girl as Devyn.
 In 2011, Fahy appeared in the Hallmark Hall of Fame film The Lost Valentine as a young 1940s-era mother, Caroline Thomas, with Betty White as Caroline in present-day and Jennifer Love Hewitt as a reporter learning of Caroline's story.
 The following year, Fahy appeared in the miniseries Political Animals as ambitious blogger Georgia, and guest starred on Necessary Roughness as Olivia DiFlorio, tutor-turned-girlfriend of the main character's son.

 In 2016, Fahy was cast as Sutton Brady in the Freeform drama series The Bold Type, which premiered on June 20, 2017.
 She has won praise for her performance in this role, with one reviewer noting that "Fahy, giving one of TV's most charming and underrated performances, continues to define the show's fizzy, occasionally bawdy comic streak with exquisite timing and a particular aptitude for punchlines that hurt just a little bit".
 In November 2020, she was cast in a co-starring role in the drama film The Unbreakable Boy.

-In February 2022, Fahy was cast in a starring role playing Daphne Sullivan, a woman vacationing with her husband, in the second season of the HBO drama series The White Lotus.
+In February 2022, Fahy was cast in a starring role playing Daphne Sullivan, a woman vacationing with her husband, in the second season of the HBO drama anthology series The White Lotus.
 She had auditioned for Alexandra Daddario's role in the first season of The White Lotus.
 Her performance in the second season was praised, with Vanity Fair proclaiming that Fahy would be the "breakout" star of the series' second season.
 Adrian Horton of The Guardian also lauded Fahy and declared that it was "Fahy's performance that elevates her [character] from dimensional to thrillingly unpredictable and inscrutable."
 Along with her castmates, in February 2023, Fahy garnered an SAG Award for Outstanding Performance by an Ensemble in a Drama Series.
+She also received a nomination for Outstanding Supporting Actress in a Drama Series at the 75th Primetime Emmy Awards for her performance.

+In 2025, Fahy starred as the lead in the thriller film Drop.
+Fahy earned praise for her performance as a survivor of domestic violence, with Empire proclaiming that "her groundedness is the antidote to the film’s silliness".
+In November 2025, it was announced that Fahy will star in the thriller film Banquet, directed by Galder Gaztelu-Urrutia, alongside Alfie Williams, Corey Mylchreest, and Finbar Lynch, and will be produced by David Yates.